 Introduction

-Ripple is an elegant, compiler-driven language and UI framework built on a superset of TypeScript.
+Ripple is an elegant, compiler-driven language and UI framework built on TSRX (a superset of TypeScript).

 It features its own JSX-like templating language, allowing a declarative blend of structure and control flow.
 This makes applications easier for both humans and AI to reason about, while delivering a developer experience that ultimately results in a better user experience.